Inuyama, Aichi

 Inuyama (犬山市, Inuyama-shi) is a city in Aichi Prefecture, Japan.
 As of 1 October 2019, the city had an estimated population of 73,420 in 31,276 households, and a population density of 980 persons per km2.
 The total area of the city is 74.90 sqkm.
 The name of the city literally translates to "Dog Mountain".
-The name appears in historical records from 1336 AD, but it's origin is unknown.
+The name appears in historical records from 1336, but its origin is unknown.

 Geography

 Inuyama lies along the northwestern edge of Aichi Prefecture, separated from neighboring Gifu Prefecture by the Kiso River.

 Climate

 The city has a climate characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
 The average annual temperature in Inuyama is 15.1 °C. The average annual rainfall is 1910 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 27.6 °C, and lowest in January, at around 3.4 °C.